 Ontario Payday Loan Fees Under Provincial Law

-Ontario's Payday Loans Act regulates payday lending to protect borrowers, but "protection" still means paying 391% interest rates on emergency cash.
+Ontario's Payday Loans Act regulates payday lending to protect borrowers, but "protection" still means paying 365% interest rates on emergency cash.
+As of January 2025, federal regulations now cap payday loan costs across Canada at $14 per $100 borrowed, overriding previous provincial rates.

 Real cost examples for Ontario Works recipients: